 Mr Stephen T H Ng serves as the Chairman and also as the de facto chief executive of the Company.
 This is a deviation from Code Provision C.2.1 of the CG Code with respect to the roles of chairman and chief executive to be performed by different individuals.
-Such deviation is deemed appropriate as it is considered to be more efficient to have one single person to be Chairman of the Company as well as to discharge the executive functions of chief executive thereby enabling more effective planning and better execution of long-term strategies.
+Such deviation is deemed appropriate as it is considered to be more efficient to have one single person to be Chairman of the Company as well as to discharge the executive functions of a chief executive under the Group's Corporate Structure thereby enabling more effective planning and better execution of long-term strategies.
 The Board believes that the balance of power and authority is adequately ensured by the operations and governance of the Board which comprises experienced and high calibre individuals, with more than half of them being INEDs.

-The Chairman is responsible for the Board, focuses on Group strategies and Board issues, ensures a cohesive working relationship between members of the Board and management, and also in his capacity as de facto chief executive, he directly has responsibilities in certain major business units of the Group.
+The Chairman is responsible for the Board, focuses on Group strategies and Board issues, ensures cohesive working relationship among members of the Board and the Management, and also in his capacity as de facto chief executive, he directly has responsibilities in certain major business and corporate units of the Group.